 In a similar vein it may be showing how long a change takes to filter through the entire system and so be a guide for how long treatments should last.
 This would explain why most treatments on the Ying level retain the needles for around 20 minutes while Extraordinary Vessel treatments take longer in order to complete the final circuit (technically it takes 24 minutes 32 seconds to complete the regular circuit and 4 minutes 16 seconds to pass through the Extraordinaries based on the calculations given).

 It could also explain how long it takes our Zangfu to adjust to physical or mental activity.
 When exercising the circuit completes the Lung (breath), Spleen (flesh/muscle) and Stomach/Large Intestine (suppressing appetite and bowels, generating heat) in around 8 minutes before moving into the Heart/Kidney and Taiyang section where the Heart sends Blood to supply the movement of the sinews, we reach peak temperature and initiate sweating.
 After 20-25 minutes the Liver Qi may be said to be unbound and coursing freely and then the body is ready for more intense exercise such as deep stretching (tendons coming under the Liver).
 In a little under half an hour a circuit is complete meaning the benefits of exercise to have reached the entire system.
 Incidentally, half an hour of exercise a day is what is currently recommended to achieve the physical and mental benefits exercise (NHS, 2015; Harveston et al., 2016).
-In meditation a similar duration and pattern is observed: first one “sets up the forge and crucible” (Yangming is Earth and Metal but also characterised by Heat) by settling the breath and bodily desires of the Po (Lung) and focusing the Yi (intention, housed in the Spleen), then inverting Fire and Water by sending the Shen into the lower Dan Tian (Heart and Kidneys) before experiencing the flights of spirit attributed to the Hun.
+In meditation a similar duration and pattern is observed: first one “sets up the forge and crucible” (Yangming is Earth and Metal but also characterised by Heat) by settling the breath and bodily desires of the Po (Lung) and focusing the Yi (intention, housed in the Spleen), then inverting Fire and Water by sending the Shen into the lower Dan Tian (Heart and Kidneys) before experiencing the flights of spirit attributed to the Hun (residing in the Liver).
 Approximately 20 minutes would cover a standard meditation session with periods over 25 minutes facilitating work on the Extraordinary realms.

-None of these are not stated explicitly in the chapters on the Ying Qi which are discussions of theoretical physiology only so we can only speculate but claims to be able to predict the course of diseases and use the clocks to influence treatment are made for the movement of the Wei Qi making it likely that there was a similar reason for describing the other circulations in such detail too.
+None of these are stated explicitly in the chapters on the Ying Qi which are discussions of theoretical physiology only so we can only speculate but claims to be able to predict the course of diseases and use the clocks to influence treatment are made for the movement of the Wei Qi making it likely that there was a similar reason for describing the other circulations in such detail too.
 It seems less probable that they were meant to dictate where to put the needles in a given treatment session though since they change channel every couple of minutes so the practitioner would have to race to keep up.

 The movement of the Wei Qi has more relevance to circadian rhythms and is given in much more detail in the Ling Shu Chapter 76 detailing exactly which channels it travels to and when.
 It begins during the period of 3-5am, “at dawn … when the eyes widen” and from here ascends into the head and along the foot Taiyang to the toe.
 Another branch comes from the corner of the eye and travels along the hand Taiyang to the little finger.
 This pattern continues through the Shaoyang and Yangming circuits, each time starting from the eyes and descending to the feet and hands before it “continues into the Yin section and once again links up with the eyes”.
 The Yin section referred to appears to be the Shaoyin Kidney channel.
 After 25 circuits through the Yang conduits the Qi passes from the Shaoyin channel to the Kidneys during the period between 5-7pm and into the interior where it circulates another 25 times through the Zang organs in the order of Kidneys, Heart, Lung, Liver and then Spleen following the order of the Ke controlling cycle of the five phases.
 When the eyes open in the morning then the clock is reset and the cycle begins again meaning that the exact starting point of this cycle and speed it travels is variable depending on the season.